-On the bottom bag glue two buttons for eyes.
-Make a mouth in a shape of a crescent moon (careful not to make it too fat though).
+On the bottom of the bag, glue two buttons for eyes.
+Make a mouth in a shape of a crescent moon (careful not to make it too fat, though).
 I used red paper.

 Color the bag to look like your scarecrow is wearing a shirt and pants.
 I glued on buttons to represent buttons on a shirt.

 Glue a half circle of yellow paper for a hat.
 (Maybe this scarecrow’s head is filled with more than straw).

 To make the arms, cut 4 1/2 by 2 inches on each side of the fold on the other bag.
 Color to match the shirt.

 For each arm and leg, cut five pieces of ribbon and place on a piece of tape.

 Put the tape with the ribbon on the leg or arm.
 The ribbon will represent straw.

 Then glue the insides of the arm and legs to keep the two pieces together.

 Glue the arms just below the fold on the bottom of the bag.
 I placed mine in the fold on the sides.